FI-TW: An Open Train-Weather Dataset for Railway Delay Analysis in Finland: Abstract

 \section{Abstract}

 Train delays result from complex interactions between operational, technical, and environmental factors.
-While weather impacts railway reliability, particularly in Nordic regions, existing datasets rarely integrate meteorological information with operational train data.
-This study presents the first publicly available dataset combining Finnish railway operations with synchronized meteorological observations from 2018-2024.
-The dataset integrates operational metrics from Finland Digitraffic Railway Traffic Service with weather measurements from 209 environmental monitoring stations, using spatial-temporal alignment via Haversine distance.
-It encompasses 28 engineered features across operational variables and meteorological measurements, covering approximately 38.5 million observations from Finland's 5,915-kilometer rail network.
-Preprocessing includes strategic missing data handling through spatial fallback algorithms, cyclical encoding of temporal features, and robust scaling of weather data to address sensor outliers.
-Analysis reveals distinct seasonal patterns, with winter months exhibiting delay rates exceeding 25\% and geographic clustering of high-delay corridors in central and northern Finland.
-Furthermore, the work demonstrates applications of the data set in analysing the reliability of railway traffic in Finland.
-A baseline experiment using XGBoost regression achieved a Mean Absolute Error of 2.73 minutes for predicting station-specific delays, demonstrating the dataset's utility for machine learning applications.
-The dataset enables diverse applications, including train delay prediction, weather impact assessment, and infrastructure vulnerability mapping, providing researchers with a flexible resource for machine learning applications in railway operations research.
+Weather strongly affects railway reliability in Nordic regions, yet publicly available datasets rarely integrate meteorological information with operational train records, which limits research on weather-driven delay.
+We constructed the Finland Integrated Train--Weather (FI-TW) dataset by combining operational records from the Finland Digitraffic Railway Traffic Service with observations from 209 Finnish Meteorological Institute stations, covering January 2018 to December 2024.
+Train events and weather measurements were aligned in space and time using the Haversine distance, with a radial fallback strategy that recovers missing parameters from alternative nearby stations.
+Processing included cyclical encoding of temporal features, robust scaling of weather data to limit the effect of sensor outliers, duplicate removal, and the derivation of weather-scenario indicators together with multi-scale rolling-window aggregations.
+The dataset contains 138 features spanning operational variables and meteorological measurements, and approximately 38.5 million observations from Finland's $5{,}915$-kilometer rail network.
+Exploratory analysis shows a clear seasonal structure, with winter delay rates exceeding 25\% compared with below 20\% in summer, and geographic clustering of high-delay corridors in central and northern Finland.
+A baseline experiment using extreme gradient boosting (XGBoost) regression reached a mean absolute error of 2.73 minutes for station-specific delay prediction.
+FI-TW is, to the best of our knowledge, the first publicly available dataset that couples Finnish railway operations with synchronized meteorological observations over a seven-year span.
+It offers multiple target variable formulations and supports applications such as delay prediction, weather impact assessment, seasonal reliability analysis, and infrastructure vulnerability mapping, providing a reusable resource for machine learning research on railway operations in severe northern climates.